 AOPA continues to work with Customs and Border Protection (CBP) to obtain clarification for Members’ concerns regarding eAPIS.
+Please note that in addition to filing eAPIS notices, the pilot must continue to complete other procedures for arrival into the country they are traveling to.
+For example, Canada still requires pilots crossing into that country to use CANPASS.
 Below are some of the most frequently asked questions with answers.

 Can’t find an answer to your question?
 Take the AOPA Air Safety Foundation's online course, Understanding eAPIS and review the FAQs at the end of the course!
 Or call the Pilot Information Center at 1/800-USA-AOPA (872-2672).